The rain was picking up and the wind had kicked into a low, steady howl when my boyfriend came home with the bad news.

 My eyes had adjusted to the electricity being down.
 One small red emergency light kept our hallway illuminated.
 I could see the outdoors by the glow of the early-evening haze.
 I stood in my room, with all the lights down, watching the rain pound the parking lot behind my apartment.

 Suddenly everything went dark.
 Even darker than when the power failed, minutes ago.

 “What’s going on?”
 I thought, and then I realized — a tree had just fallen onto our next-door neighbor’s house.
-The leafy branches were right outside my window.
+The foliage from the branches pressed thick against my window.